Langkawi: Cable car and Sky Bridge

 The Langkawi Cable Car takes visitors up to the peak of Gunung Mat Chinchang, where the Langkawi Sky Bridge is located.
 The Sky Bridge was closed in 2012 for maintenance and upgrading but reopened in February 2015.
 An inclined lift called SkyGlide that would take visitors from the top station to the Sky Bridge was completed in late 2015.

 The start of the cable car ride is located in the Oriental Village where there are several attractions, including a 3-Dimensional art museum known as Art in Paradise.

+Seven Wells Waterfall

+The Seven Wells Waterfall lies 1.5 km north of the Oriental Village and comprises natural rock pools and a 90-metre waterfall.

 The Kilim Karst Geoforest Park (The Kilim River)

 The Kilim Karst Geoforest Park is a mangrove forest park which consists of limestone caves and three interconnected river estuaries that stretch approximately 10 km from Kisap village to Tanjung Rhu.
 Bats, crocodiles, eagles, kingfishers, monitor lizards, macaques, otters, snakes and tree crabs are some of the most commonly found wildlife in the park.